Jass: NASA Jass

 A Jass game for 4 players.
 The basic idea of this variant is to make the game more difficult yet more interesting by incorporating a quiz.
 As well as playing normal Schieberjass, players must answer quiz questions in the following way: the player who leads poses a question from the area of general knowledge, which then goes around.
 If an opponent knows the answer, he gets 20 points, if the partner knows the answer, he gets 40 points, if nobody knows the answer, there are 10 penalty points for the questioner or 10 points are awarded to the opposing team.
 The name of this type of Jass refers to the fact that, as with NASA pilots, several tasks have to be performed simultaneously.
 The relatively new type of Jass was developed in student circles and can be modified by, for example, asking a question for each "hand" or by asking questions only from individual areas.
-Colloquially, this variant is called Nase in Switzerland, especially in the canton of Berne.
+Colloquially, this variant is called Nase in Switzerland, especially in the canton of Bern.